heliossun/ELIP/rebuttal.md

 `Weakness` : ELIP+ improvement over ELIP is never discussed in detail and simply just appears in page 6.

-`A-W`: We appreciate this insight comments.
-We kindly make a clearification below and we hope the explanation can respond to your concern.
+`A-W`: We appreciate this insight comment.
+We kindly clarify below and hope the explanation can respond to the concern.

-The goal of our method is to improve the pre-trained vision-language model, where ELIP and ELIP+ are the improved version of CLIP and BLIP.
-Therefore, giving (CLIP vs ELIP) and (BLIP vs ELIP+) can better explain the effectiveness of our method.
+Our method aims to improve the pre-trained vision-language model, where ELIP and ELIP+ are the improved versions of CLIP and BLIP.
+Therefore, providing the comparisons (CLIP vs. ELIP) and (BLIP vs. ELIP+) can better presents the effectiveness of our method.

 `Q1`: What is the explanation on the seeming mis-match of MMI computations?

-A1: We really appreciate the meticulous comments.
+A1: We appreciate the meticulous comments.

-We kindly make a clarification as follows.
+We kindly clarify as follows.

 In this project, we compute $MMI = (R@k_{clean}-R@k_{ood})/R@k_{clean}$.
 In the main draft (Table1 & Table3), we compute $R@k_{ood}=(R@k_{text-ood}+R@k_{image-ood}+R@k_{cross-ood})/3$.

-It is our negligence that we didn’t provide a detailed explanation about how we compute the MMI in the main draft, and we will add this computing process in our final version.
+It is our negligence that we did not provide a detailed explanation about how we compute the MMI in the main draft, and we will add this computing process in our final version.

 `Q2`: Why use MMI in the first place?

 `A2`: Thanks for the valuable insights.

-* Intuitively, one of the key reasons we use MMI in our project is because we think MMI not only describes the impact of one perturbation on the model's performance [1] but also presents the robustness of the model.
-Also, analyzing the performance drop (MMI) between ID and OOD retrieval can support the effectiveness of our method, since we mainly focus on how the model performs when facing OOD cases.
+* IIntuitively, one of the key reasons we use MMI in our project is because we think MMI not only describes the impact of one perturbation on the model's performance [1] but also presents the robustness of the model.
+Also, analyzing the performance drop (MMI) between ID and OOD retrieval can support the effectiveness of our method since we mainly focus on how the model performs when facing OOD cases.

 * After research, we found `RSUM` proposed in [2] can be another metric to evaluate the model's robustness.
 Where RSUM = SUM(i2t(R@1,R@5,R@10)+t2i(R@1,R@5,R@10)).
-Therefore, besides the old perturbations, we additionaly generate six new perturbations (Keyboard, shot, impulse, speckle, defocus, pixel) based on `MS-COCO`, and present our analysis in Table 1.
+Therefore, besides the old perturbations, we generate six new perturbations (Keyboard, shot, impulse, speckle, defocus, pixel) based on `MS-COCO,` and present our analysis in Table 1.

 | Method   | Clean |AVG OOD| Shot  | Impulse | Speckle | Defocus | Pixel | Zoom| Snow| JPEG| Keyboard| SR| Formal| MMI |
 |----------|-------|-------|---------|---------|---------|-------|---------|-----|-----|-----|-----|-----|-----|-----|